Ukrainian Premier League: Europa League play-offs

+Emergency mini tournament

+On 22 July 2024, the UAF executive committee approved that the club that will replace SC Dnipro-1 should be the winner of the transitional tournament, the organization of which was awarded to the UPL.
+The draw of the tournament was scheduled for the same date.
+The tournament was decided to include three games (two semifinals and a final) on 26 and 30 July 2024.
+The tournament was won by Livyi Bereh that gained promotion to the 2024–25 Ukrainian Premier League.

+Livyi Bereh Kyiv won the Mini tournament by beating in the final game Mynai, thus gaining promotion in place of SC Dnipro-1.
+Epitsentr Kamianets-Podilskyi remained in the Ukrainian First League, while Mynai and Metalist 1925 Kharkiv both were relegated to the Ukrainian First League.

 Relegation play-offs

-For the first tome, play-off to determine the participant of the next Vyshcha Liha season was held unplanned at the end of the 1998–99 season.
-Third-placed team of 1998–99 First League, Torpedo Zaporizhzhia, who was to be promoted, filed for bankruptcy at the end of the season.
+For the first time, a play-off to determine the participants of the next Vyshcha Liha season was held unplanned at the end of the 1998–99 season.
+Third-placed team of 1998–99 First League, Torpedo Zaporizhzhia, which was to be promoted, filed for bankruptcy at the end of the season.
 The league regulations at the time did not specify what actions are needed to be taken in such situation, so PFL made a decision to held a play-off game between the highest-ranked relegated team, Prykarpattia Ivano-Frankivsk, and highest-ranked not promoted team, FC Cherkasy at neutral field in Kyiv.
 The game ended with Prykarpattia defending their league place 3–1.

-In the 2001–02 season, due to league enlargement play-off was held between the second-lowest Vyshcha Liha team, Polihraftekhnika Oleksandriya, and fourth First League team, Polissya Zhytomyr.
+In the 2001–02 season, due to league enlargement play-off was held between the second-lowest Vyshcha Liha team, Polihraftekhnika Oleksandriya, and the fourth First League team, Polissya Zhytomyr.
 The game on a neutral field in Kyiv ended 1–0 in favour of Oleksandriya.

-Since 2017–18 season, the play-offs are held in home-and-away format between the 10th and 11th teams from Premier League, and 2nd and 3rd from First League.
+Since 2017–18 season, the play-offs have been held in a home-and-away format between the 10th and 11th teams from the Premier League, and the 2nd and 3rd from the First League.
 During this time, 3 teams were promoted by play-offs, and another 1 managed to defend its place.
-However, in the 2019–20 season there will be no playoffs because of the league enlargement and three teams will promote from First League directly.
+However, in the 2019–20 season and 2020–21 season there were no playoffs because of the league enlargement, and three teams were promoted from the First League directly.
+In the 2021–22 season play-offs were not conducted as the championship ceased halfway due to the 2022 Russian full-scale invasion of Ukraine.